UPDATE: 1/22/2019: – Pipeline Data filed for bankruptcy protection in November 2012. Its assets were purchased by Calpian Commerce in March 2013.

-Pipeline Data, Inc. is sponsored by BMO Harris Bank of Chicago, IL, Meridian Bank of Devon, PA and Wells Fargo Bank of Walnut Creek, CA as its Acquiring Banks.
+Pipeline Data, Inc. is sponsored by BMO Harris Bank of Chicago, Illinois, Meridian Bank of Devon, Pennsylvania, and Wells Fargo Bank of Walnut Creek, California as its Acquiring Banks.

 Customer service of Pipeline accounts appears to be handled in one of two ways: first, some of the independent resellers handle account maintenance and service in-house, or second, some outsource the customer service directly to Pipeline’s internal support, which appears to be handled by Cynergy Data.
 This can be confusing since blame for problems can be tossed around and it may be unclear which company is servicing the merchant.

 This processor has a high number of complaints filed in various complaint forums.
 A few angry merchants have even dedicated entire websites to bashing the company.
 The majority of the online complaints are centered on undisclosed PCI compliance fees, which range from $75-$195 per year, and the withholding of funds to establish “rolling reserves” without any notification to the merchant.